TheOdinProject/curriculum/foundations/html_css/html-foundations/project-recipes.md

     <li><a href="yourrecipe.html">Recipe Title 3</a></li>
   </ul>
 ~~~
-Same issue here.
-The layout style guide has information on adding code blocks.

 Your links won't be flashy, but for now just focus on building them out.
 </div>